m50d/m50d.github.com/_posts/2014-09-19-why-nonconstructive-scrum-criticism.md

 The most vital part of job satisfaction is the feeling that one is doing something valuable, something that other people want.
 For an ivory-tower backend programmer like me who spent today switching our monad stack so that other programmers would get better error messages, you can sometimes feel like a lighthouse keeper in the post-apocalypse, unsure whether the ships you're guarding are even out there any more.

 Estimating and planning with stakeholders puts the business value front-and-center - and what the business values can often surprise you.
-I was once on a team that received a cake from another office expressing their heartfelt gratitude for a two-line change that, had we any idea of the value placed on it,
+I was once on a team that received a cake from another office expressing their heartfelt gratitude for a two-line change that, had we any idea of the value placed on it, we could have made at any point in the previous six months.